 Marketing starts with the product since it is what an organization has to offer its target market.
-As we’ve stressed many times in this tutorial, organizations attempt to provide solutions to a target market’s problems.
+As we stress throughout the Principles of Marketing Tutorials, organizations attempt to provide solutions to a target market’s problems.
 These solutions include tangible or intangible (or both) product offerings marketed by an organization.

-In addition to satisfying the target market’s needs, the product is important because it is how organizations generate revenue.
-It is the “thing” that for-profit companies sell in order to realize profits and satisfy stakeholders and what non-profit organizations use to generate funds needed to sustain itself.
+In addition to satisfying the target market’s needs, the product is crucial because it is how organizations generate revenue.
+It is what a for-profit company sells in order to realize profits and satisfy financial stakeholders (e.g., stockholders).
+Products are also important for many not-for-profit organizations where they are used to generate revenue needed to support operations (e.g., fund raising).
 Without a well-developed product strategy that includes input from the target market, a marketing organization will not have long-term success.

 What is a Product?